 8 killed - August 3, 2010 - Manchester, Connecticut - Omar Thornton kills eight co-workers at Hartford Distributors before turning the gun on himself.
 Thornton had been asked to resign for stealing and selling alcoholic beverages.

 8 killed - January 19, 2010 - Christopher Speight, 39, kills eight people at a house in Appomattox, Virginia.
-He surrenders to police at the scene the next morning, and is charged with one count of murder with additional charges pending.
+He surrenders to police at the scene the next morning.
+February 2013, he is sentenced to five life terms plus 18 years.

 8 killed - March 29, 2009 - In Carthage, North Carolina, 45-year-old Robert Stewart kills a nurse and seven elderly patients at a nursing home.
 In May, the Moore County district attorney announces she will seek the death penalty.
 On September 3, 2011, a jury finds Stewart guilty of second-degree murder.
 Stewart is sentenced to 141 to 179 years in prison.

 8 killed - December 5, 2007 - In Omaha, Nebraska, 19-year-old Robert Hawkins goes to an area mall and kills eight shoppers before killing himself.